Fund Names

 Tranche (CH)

-Difficulty arises because the term „Fund“ is commonly used at Level 1 (Umbrella level) as well as at Level 2 (Sub-fund level).
+Complexity and confusion arise, as the term „Fund“ is frequently used at Level 1 (Umbrella level) as well as at Level 2 (Sub-fund level).

 Database design